Details of main houses & castles associated with Maitlands

 Search your surname: the GRO site lists some researchers www.findmypast.co.uk

 www.familysearch.org Probably the best known genealogical research site, there is no charge for use, and it has a massive index drawn from all over the world.
 It does, however, have many gaps.
 For example, it does not list Lt Col Richard Maitland, Deputy Adjutant General of North America who died in New York in 1772, and was the subjct of several local obituaries. .

 'Time Magazine' states "The Mormon Church, officially known as the Church of Jesus Christ of Latter-day Saints, has begun testing a new website www.familysearch.org that eventually will be a repository of 600 million names, extracted from vital records worldwide.
 The Mormons consider genealogy part of their mission and have the world's most extensive records.
 "I think it is a wonderful site," says Michael Leclerc, reference librarian at the New England Historic Genealogical Society in Boston.
 "It is giving the most widespread access ever to the world's largest genealogical repository."

 Maitland Genealogy Forum This site contains a number of questions and answers about Maitlands, and is interesting to look at from time to time.
 No connection with Clan Maitland Society

-Anthony Maitland, descended from Frederick Lewis Maitland of Rankeilour, by his Jamaican mistress, Mary Arnott has a web site on his family.
-Top
+Anthony Maitland, descended from Captin Richard Maitland who raised afamily in Jamaica, has a web site on his family.